Justin-Schultz-GHub/ls-py110/lesson_1/pedac_process.md

   me because it seems like the `sorted()` function is sorting tuples, but it seems that when you call `sorted()` on a dictionary, it defaults to the dictionary's keys.

+### Unique Elements
+From two list arguments, determine the elements that are unique to the first list.
+The return value should be a set.

+- Input: Two lists
+- Output: A set containing the unique elements from the first list

+Rules:
+- Explicit:
+    - Should return a set
+- Implicit:
+    - None

+Questions:
+- None

+Data Structures:
+- A set to add to and return

+Programmatic Algorithm:
+1. Start
+    - define function 'unique_from_first'
+2. return list1 and list 2 coerced to sets and then the difference method used on them

+### Leading Substrings
+Write a function that takes a string argument and returns a list of substrings of that string.
+Each substring should begin with the first letter of the word, and the list should be ordered from shortest to longest.

+- Input: A string
+- Output: A list of substrings from that string

+Rules:
+- Explicit:
+    - Each substring should start with the first letter of the string
+    - Ordered from shortest to longest
+- Implicit:
+    - A string with a length of one should return the single character in a list

+Questions:
+- None

+Data Structures:
+- A list to append to and return

+Programmatic Algorithm:
+1. Start
+    - define function 'leading_substrings'
+    - substrings = []
+2. for i in range(len(string)):
+        - append string[0:i] to substrings
+3. return substrings

+Notes:
+- Pretty simple solve.
+I saw the LS code did it in one line, so I rewrote mine in one line for fun.
+I still feel like having the whole code block is easier to read than just a single line, but the single line does feel nice to type.

+###
+Write a function that returns a list of all substrings of a string.
+Order the returned list by where in the string the substring begins.
+This means that all substrings that start at index position 0 should come first, then all substrings that start at index position 1, and so on.
+Since multiple substrings will occur at each position, return the substrings at a given index from shortest to longest.

+You may (and should) use the leading_substrings function you wrote in the previous
+exercise:

+- Input: A string
+- Output: A list of ALL substrings within the string

+Rules:
+- Explicit:
+    - Should use solution from previous problem
+    - Order the returned list by where in the string the substring begins
+    - return the substrings at a given index from shortest to longest.
+- Implicit:
+    - None

+Questions:
+- None

+Data Structures:
+-

+Programmatic Algorithm:
+1. Start
+    - define function 'substrings'
+    - substrings_list = []
+2. for i in range(len(string)):
+        sub_substrings = leading_substrings(string[i:])
+3. for item in sub_substrings:
+        - append item to substrings_list
+4. return substrings_list

+Notes:
+- Pretty much solved it the same way that the LS solution does.
+Only took about 5 minutes.

+### Palindromic Substrings
+Write a function that returns a list of all palindromic substrings of a string.
+That is, each substring must consist of a sequence of characters that reads the same forward and backward.
+The substrings in the returned list should be sorted by their order of appearance in the input string.
+Duplicate substrings should be included multiple times.

+You may (and should) use the substrings function you wrote in the previous exercise.

+For the purpose of this exercise, you should consider all characters and pay attention to case; that is, 'AbcbA' is a palindrome, but 'Abcba' and 'Abc-bA' are not.
+In addition, assume that single characters are not palindromes.

+- Input: A string
+- Output: A list of all substrings that are palindromes

+Rules:
+- Explicit:
+    - Should use the substrings function you wrote in the previous exercise.
+    -
+- Implicit:
+    - None

+Questions:
+- None

+Data Structures:
+- A list to hold the palindromes

+Programmatic Algorithm:
+1. Start
+    - define fucntion 'palindromes'
+    - palindrome_list = []
+2. for item in substrings(item):
+        - if the item is the same forwards as it is backwards, and its length is greater than 1, append it to palindrome_list
+3. return palindrome_list

+Notes:
+- This was surprisingly simple, due to the fact that we have the other 2 functions already written.
+Definitely a good example of breaking down a larger problem.

+  Edit: After looking at the LS discussion section, they ironically also wrote "This series of exercises is a good example of how to break down a problem into manageable chunks.
+Go over these three exercises again, with that perspective in mind."

+### Inventory Item Transactions
+Write a function that takes two arguments, an inventory item ID and a list of transactions, and returns a list containing only the transactions for the specified inventory item.

+- Input: A list of dictionaries
+- Output: A list of dictionaries for a particular item ID

+Rules:
+- Explicit:
+    - None
+- Implicit:
+    - None

+Questions:
+- None

+Data Structures:
+- A list to append to and return

+Programmatic Algorithm:
+1. Start
+    - define function 'transactions_for'
+2. return item for item in transactions if the item's id is equal to the input ID

+###

+- Input:
+- Output:

+Rules:
+- Explicit:
+    -
+    -
+- Implicit:
+    -

+Questions:
+-

+Data Structures:
+-

+Programmatic Algorithm:
+1. Start
+    -

+Notes:
+-